Alan Wilder: 1995: Departure

-In June 1995, Wilder announced his departure from Depeche Mode "due to increasing dissatisfaction with the internal relations and working practices of the group".
 After his split from the band, Wilder was approached by Robert Smith with an offer to join the Cure.

-According to Wilder himself, the possibility was offered on behalf of the Cure by Daryl Bamonte (tour manager for both Depeche Mode and the Cure, and brother of the Cure member Perry Bamonte), and Wilder declined as joining another band was the last thing on his mind.
+According to Wilder himself, the possibility was offered on behalf of the Cure by Bamonte, and Wilder declined as joining another band was the last thing on his mind.

 Wilder briefly reunited with Depeche Mode during the Teenage Cancer Trust concert at the Royal Albert Hall in London on 17 February 2010.
 During the encore, Wilder played piano on "Somebody".